310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/heart_heat_beat.md

   </tr>
   <tr>
     <td class="name"><span class="chiaki">Chiaki</span> & <span class="midori">Midori</span></td>
-    <td>This energy can change tomorrow, so I’ll go along with the rhythm</td>
+    <td>This energy can change tomorrow, so I’ll ride along the rhythm</td>
   </tr>
   <tr>
     <td class="name">All</td>
-    <td>“Another step further, as far as you can” — It’s all so that I’m able to deliver those words to you</td>
+    <td>“One more step, as far as you can” — It’s all so that I’m able to deliver those words to you</td>
   </tr>
   <tr>
     <td class="name"><span class="kanata">Kanata</span> & <span class="tetora">Tetora</span> & <span class="shinobu">Shinobu</span></td>